 Wondering where your food spending goes and your food waste comes from?

 One budget-minded food blogger encourages families to undertake an occasional “grocery audit.”
 This entails answering some obvious questions like whom you’re feeding and what the family enjoys eating, your target spending, what you’re actually spending and on what, what you have on hand for future meals (pantry/freezer), and whether you can reduce these expenses without—and this language is interesting—“paying in some other way.”
 By this, she means spending excessive time shopping, compromising too much on food quality or nutrition, or under-feeding the family.

-Those who conduct a grocery audit may learn they splurge on packaged snacks that could be made ahead at home (popcorn, trail mix, baked treats), that they prepare excessive dinners leading to uneaten leftovers, or that their produce spoils due to busy lifestyles or poor storage technique.
+Those who conduct a grocery audit may learn they splurge on packaged snacks that could be made ahead of time at home (popcorn, trail mix, baked treats), that they prepare excessive dinners leading to uneaten leftovers, or that their produce spoils due to busy lifestyles or poor storage technique.

 Often, small behavior changes like fewer and larger shopping excursions to stores where bulk buys are discounted, a meatless Monday tradition, a weekly cook-ahead session, or a better understanding of what to keep in the family pantry or deep freeze can help curb costs or reduce the need for impulse dinner buys on busy work nights.